cloudsmith-io/cloudsmith-api/bindings/java/src/docs/ReposApi.md

 <a name="reposRsaCreate"></a>
 # **reposRsaCreate**
-> RepositoryRsaKeyResponse reposRsaCreate(owner, identifier, data)
+> RepositoryRsaKey reposRsaCreate(owner, identifier, data)

 Set the active RSA key for the Repository.